CNCLgithub/EIG-faces/README.md

 ```

 (4) Adjust `default.conf` to your needs by copying it to `user.conf` and editing its contents.
 It contains paths to checkpoints, stimuli, etc. under `[PATHS]`.

+# Setting up your environment (Alternative 1: Singularity)

+If you would like to instead setup your environment using a container, then follow the instructions under `EIG-faces/singularity/README.md`.

 # Infer and render using EIG